massonix/HCATonsilData/README.md

 BiocManager::install("HCATonsilData")
 ```

-Alternatively, you can install it from GitHub using the [devtools](https://github.com/hadley/devtools) package.
+Alternatively, you can install it from GitHub using the [devtools](https://github.com/hadley/devtools) package:

 ``` r
 if (!require("devtools", quietly = TRUE))